lakowalski/elasticsearch-odm/README.md

 ```
 #### enum

-You can use enum only with text, string and keyword type when you define your schema:
+You can use enum only with text, string and keyword types when you define your schema:

 ```js